-1.1 To present to the Scrutiny Committee the Local Area Energy Plan (LAEP) developed for Caerphilly County Borough and to seek any comments prior to the report being presented to Cabinet for endorsement in May 2025.
+- 1.1 To present Cabinet with the Local Area Energy Plan (LAEP) developed for Caerphilly County Borough. - 1.2 To seek Cabinet endorsement of the Caerphilly LAEP.

 2. SUMMARY

 - 2.1 The LAEP is a partnership document and not a Council document, however it will be an important document for future direction, strategy and potentially funding. - 2.2 Local Area Energy Planning is a means of enabling local areas to translate Net Zero Carbon targets into actions within the local energy system by using a data driven, evidence-based approach to the whole energy system to set out the change required to transition the local energy system to Net Zero.
 It results in a costed and spatial plan that identifies the change needed to the energy system and built environment and the near-term actions and projects for prioritising investments and action. - 2.3 Welsh Government commissioned Local Area Energy Plans (LAEPs) for all Local Authorities in Wales.
 The Local Authorities were grouped into four regions and there was a procurement process for the delivery of the LAEP Reports for each region.
 The Cardiff Capital Region bid was secured by ARUP in partnership with Carbon Trust. - 2.4 Between March 2023 and October 2024, Carbon Trust, ARUP and Afallen developed a Local Area Energy Plan for Caerphilly County Borough.
 This process included data collection, stakeholder engagement, modelling and developing actions, priorities and priority projects culminating in the production of the LAEP.